Dr Appolinaire Etoundi

 About me

-Dr. Appolinaire Etoundi, holding a Ph.D. in Mechanical Engineering from the University of Bristol, is a dynamic academic whose journey began as a Teaching Associate in Engineering Design at the University of Bristol.
-His academic trajectory then led him to a postdoctoral position on the System Design of Ultra Efficient Chain Drives research project with Renold PLC, where he contributed significantly to developing a test rig for the British Olympic Cycling Team.
+Dr. Appolinaire C. Etoundi, holding a Ph.D. in Mechanical Engineering from the University of Bristol, is a dynamic academic with a career covering impactful teaching, innovative research, and meaningful industry collaborations.
+His journey began as a Teaching Associate in Engineering Design at the University of Bristol before moving into a postdoctoral position on the System Design of Ultra-Efficient Chain Drives research project with Renold PLC.
+During this time, he contributed significantly to developing a test rig for the British Olympic Cycling Team.

-After joining UWE in 2013 and being distinguished by a commitment to impactful research, Appolinaire's focus shifted towards assistive and rehabilitative technologies following an encounter with Paralympic champion Andy Lewis MBE.
-His research, deeply rooted in bio-inspired technologies and Artificial Intelligence (AI), aims at advancing devices and systems for upper and lower-limb amputees.
-By integrating advantageous design concepts from biological systems, particularly in compliance and versatility, into electromechanical systems, he envisions enhancing the efficiency of mobile robots and rehabilitation/prosthetic devices.
+Since joining the University of the West of England (UWE) in 2013, Dr. Etoundi has distinguished himself through a commitment to impactful research and education.
+His focus shifted toward assistive and rehabilitative technologies following an encounter with Paralympic/European champion Andy Lewis MBE.
+His work is deeply rooted in bio-inspired technologies and artificial intelligence, aimed at advancing devices and systems for upper and lower-limb amputees.
+By integrating design concepts from biological systems, particularly in compliance and versatility, into electromechanical systems, he envisions enhancing the efficiency of mobile robots, assistive technologies, and rehabilitation/prosthetic devices.

 Mechatronics